 Get at the heart of that vision.

-Lastly, set expectations.
+Lastly, set expectations for your role as the head of marketing.
 Most CEOs disappointment with CMO performance boils down to expectations.
 Don’t sell that you’ll increase LTV by X before you understand the intricacies of the business.

 Your Direct Reports